-With the closing of multiple non-brokered private placements and completion of the bought deal financing in fiscal years 2020 and 2021, the Company anticipates having sufficient cash to meet all of its corporate obligations through to the end of fiscal year 2021 and beginning of fiscal year 2022.
+With the closing of a non-brokered private placement and completion of the bought deal financing in July 2020 and March 2021, the Company anticipates having sufficient cash to meet all of its corporate obligations through 2021.
 The Company continues to review its mineral property commitments as well as its working capital position on an ongoing basis.
 While management does not believe that the abandonment of any of the Company's mineral properties is required at this time, management may elect to abandon properties when obligations become due if deemed necessary in order to maintain the long-term viability of the Company.